sara-nl/griddocs/source/Pages/Advanced/grid_storage.rst

 The :ref:`dCache` storage at SURFsara consists of magnetic tape storage and hard disk storage.
 If your :ref:`quota allocation <quotas>` includes tape storage, then the data stored on magnetic tape has to be copied to a hard drive before it can be used.
 This action is called :ref:`staging` or 'bringing a file online'.

+.. note:: Staging is important.
+If your job reads a file that is on tape but not online, your job will wait until dCache brings the file online.
+This may take minutes when it's quiet, but it may take days when miltiple users are staging files.
+That would be a waste of CPU cycles.
+But that's not all: the number of concurrent transfers is limited per pool, so it would also be a waste of transfers slots.

 .. table:: Staging terms

   +---------------------+-----------------------------------------------------------------+